marcusgrimm/content-style-guide/04-grammar-and-mechanics.html.md

 - 7 am–10:30 pm

 Specify time zones when writing about an event or something else people would need to schedule.
-Since Mailchimp is in Atlanta, we default to ET.
+Since Aster Pet Sciences is in Pennsylvania, we default to ET.

 Abbreviate time zones within the continental United States as follows: